| Home Earth

 Ethiopian History 500bc - 1996

 Comprehensive site about Ethiopian history.

 First Italo-Ethiopian War

 Wikipedia articles about Italy's invasion of Ethiopia.

 Wikipedia articles about the history of Ethiopia.

-Additional Information about EthiopiaBBC News Country Profile: Ethiopia
+Sources and additional Information about EthiopiaBBC Country Profile: Ethiopia

 The World Factbook -- Ethiopia